Setyawan-D/README.txt/README.txt

 Description:

-This program is an implementation of linked list.
+This program is an implementation of a linked list.
 Its purpose is to test the function that interacts with the linked list.

 Instructions:

+1) Extract the file using "tar -xvf assign5.tar"
+   This will extract all the files within the tar file

-1) Compile the program with:
+2) Compile the program with:

 make (type "make" in the command line)

-2) Run the program with:
+3) Run the program with:

 ./test_linked_list

-3) You will only need to press enter during this test and observe what's happening in each function.
+4) You will only need to press enter during this test and observe what's happening in each function.

 The first function that we will test is the get_length() function.
 This function serves to get the length of the current list.